Laravel API Authentication Using Sanctum

 8. php artisan migrate

-9. Next, if you plan to utilize Sanctum to authenticate an SPA, you should add Sanctum's middleware to your api middleware group within your application's app/Http/Kernel.php file:
+9. Next, if you plan to utilize Sanctum to authenticate an SPA, please refer to the SPA Authentication section of this documentation.

 We'll create simple user authentication methods via Laravel Sanctum below.